Physics/Astronomy: Contract Instructor-College Credit

 While the current vacancy exists at San Diego Mesa College, applicants should understand that they are subject to assignment at any District facility at the option of the Chancellor.

 The position is a part of the Physical Sciences Department, which reports to the Dean of the School of Mathematics and Natural Sciences.
 The department offers courses in the disciplines of Astronomy, Engineering, Geology, Oceanography, Physical Science, and Physics.
-Teaching duties include lower division lecture/laboratory courses in physics and physical science for non-science majors.
-Teaching may also include lower division algebra- and/or calculus-based physics courses for life-science, physical science, and engineering majors.
-Courses may also include one or more of the following additional disciplines: astronomy, geology, meteorology, oceanography, or physical science.
+Teaching duties will primarily focus on lower division lecture/laboratory courses in Astronomy, Physics and Physical sciences.
 Ongoing responsibilities include supervising and instructing students, maintaining office hours for student advisement and counseling, participation with other college faculty on academic committees, and assisting with department outreach activities.
 Additional responsibilities include curriculum development and administrative duties related to program review and student success.

 Master’s in physics, astronomy, or astrophysics OR Bachelor’s in physics or astronomy AND Master’s in engineering, mathematics, meteorology, or geophysics OR the equivalent.

-- Recent experience and/or knowledge of teaching college-level physics lecture and laboratory courses to non-majors and/or students from historically underrepresented groups.
+- Recent experience and/or knowledge of teaching college-level astronomy/physical sciences/physics lecture and laboratory courses to students from historically underrepresented groups.

-- Experience and/or knowledge in working with students of great diversity in socioeconomic, cultural, and ethnic backgrounds, including those with different levels of academic preparation and varying physical and learning abilities.
+- Experience and/or knowledge in working with students of great diversity in socioeconomic, cultural, and ethnic background, including those with different levels of academic preparation and varying physical and learning abilities.

-- Experience with and/or interest in improving physics education using strategies that foster a diverse and inclusive learning experience, enabling all students to fully participate in the learning process.
+- Experience with and/or interest in improving astronomy/physical sciences/physics education using strategies that foster a diverse, equitable, and inclusive learning experience, enabling all students to fully participate in the learning process.

 - Experience engaging in outreach activities outside of the classroom.